 The Moov Now is our favorite fitness band in the world right now.
-The best part is the price, which justifies the pack of quality and features it comes with.
-It just doesn't end there, as the band promises to offer six months long battery life.
+The best part is the price, which justifies the quality and features it comes with.
+It doesn't end there, as the band promises to offer a six month-long battery life.

 On top of sleep monitoring features, the lightweight fitness band also comes with boxing and rep-based training with a dedicated swimming feature on top of basic sleep and steps tracking.

 One compromise that you have to make is the GPS, but the price makes up for it.